richardgalvez/python-playground/InHabit/README.md

 **Difficulty:** Medium+

-**Tags:** FastAPI, REST API, SQLite, Data Persistence, Pydantic, JSON Responses, Backend Development
+**Tags:** FastAPI, REST API, SQLite, SQLAlchemy, Relational Data Modeling, Pydantic, JSON Responses, Backend Development

 You are tasked with building a **backend API** for a habit tracking system.
 Users will be able to **create habits**, **log their completion**, and **track progress over time**, including a streak counter for consecutive days.